Can I Sue Online Craft Sellers (Like Etsy)?

 Etsy.com is a global online marketplace that connects sellers of unique items, such as crafts or vintage items, with interested buyers.
 In 2021, Etsy and its affiliates connected 7.5 million active sellers with 96.3 million buyers and generated about $2.3 billion in sales.

 Most sellers use Etsy for legitimate business purposes.
 However, there are unscrupulous people who copy other people's works and sell them for profit.
-All it takes is a search of Disney, Marvel, Star Wars, or some other popular franchise, and you are bound to find someone selling knock-offs of fan art.
+All it takes is a search of Disney characters, Harry Potter, Star Wars, or some other popular franchise, and you're bound to find someone selling knock-offs of fan art.

-If you discover someone selling your works on their own Etsy store, there are steps you can take to protect your rights as the copyright holder.
-Intellectual property law may also let you bring legal action for other reasons, such as trademark infringement, but we focus here on copyrights.
+If you discover someone selling your works on the e-commerce website, there are steps you can take to protect your rights as the copyright holder.
+Intellectual property law may also let you bring legal action for other reasons, such as trademark infringement, but our focus in this article will be on copyrights.

 What Is a Copyright?